mike632t/x11-calc/README.md

 ### Exiting

-Clicking  on the On/Off switch will turn the simulator on and off,  but  if you hold down the off switch down for two seconds the program will exit.
+For  models with a 'sliding' On/Off switch clicking on the switch will turn the simulator on or off, but if when switching off you hold down the switch down for two seconds the program will exit.

 ### Debugging